What do the options actually involve?

 Cross-section diagram comparing the existing Wellington Street layout between Hodgkinson Street and Queens Parade (car parking both sides, painted bike lanes) with the proposed layout (kerb-separated lanes, parking on median side only, max loss of 7 bays plus 2 new loading bays)

 Existing and proposed cross-sections for the northern sub-section (Hodgkinson St to Queens Pde).
 Both options apply the same treatment here.
-Diagram: Nicer Clifton Hill team.
+Diagram: Nicer Wellington Street team.
 Download PDF.

 Both options include physically separated, protected cycling lanes on this stretch.
 This is where most of the physical change occurs and where almost all of the parking reduction falls.
 Queens Parade has abundant on-street parking immediately around the corner, so the practical loss of convenient parking in this part of the section is minimal.
 Parking near the school itself, on the southern sub-section, is largely unchanged under the shared street option.